pratham-18/Yatrasathi/README.md

 code-entry process.

 ### Note:

-This website is a project created for academic purposes
+This website is a project created for academic purposes as part of [mention your course or program name].
+It is designed to be run locally and is not hosted on any domain.
+To get an idea of the website's design and functionality, please check the images folder.

+The images folder contains screenshots and design elements used in the project.